-Make your home energy efficient
+Make your home more energy efficient

-Next on the list, and something that could shave an estimated 30% per year of your energy bill, is investing in one of the best central air conditioning units or upgrading your existing one if it’s older than 12 years.
-Look for one with a high Energy Star rating as well as a seasonal energy efficiency rating (SEER) of over 15 for maximum savings.
+Something that could shave an estimated 30% per year off your energy bill is investing in a good central air conditioning unit or upgrading your existing one if it’s older than 12 years.
+For maximum savings, look for AC with a high Energy Star rating as well as a seasonal energy efficiency rating (SEER) of over 15.

 Don’t have hardwood floors and are unsure if they’ll suit your house?
 Use of one of the best interior design software programs and give yourself a visual before you make a decision.
-If hardwood floors are outside your budget, get the look for less with vinyl and linoleum flooring.
+If hardwood floors are outside your budget, get the look for less with vinyl flooring.

 Reconsider that swimming pool

 Adding in a swimming pool is bound to increase the value of your property, right?
 Well, that depends.
 In some areas swimming pools make homes harder to sell as a lot of people don’t want the maintenance and upkeep costs.